Type B Roof Deck

 6'-6" 7'-5" 9'-4" |

-As previously mentioned, Type B deck is the most commonly used roof deck for new construction projects.
-In comparison to other roof decks such as Type A and Type F, Type B roof decks have a higher strength-to-weight ratio, are more economical, and can carry higher loads at longer spans.
-Given that steel supports can be spaced further apart with Type B metal decks, building owners can save money by purchasing less supports.
+Compared to other roof decks, such as Type A and Type F, Type B roof decks have a higher strength-to-weight ratio, are more economical, and carry higher loads at longer spans.
+Building owners can save money by purchasing fewer supports since steel supports can be spaced further apart with Type B metal decks.

 To illustrate this point, consider the Factory Mutual maximum deck spans.
 For 22 GA 1.5 B Deck, the maximum span is 6’-0”, but the maximum span falls to 4’-11” for 22GA 1.5 F Deck and only 4’-10” for 22GA 1.5 A Deck.
 The Steel Deck Institute Maximum Construction spans for two or more spans show a similar pattern.
 These maximums are 6’-11”, 5’-3”, and 3-9” for Type B, Type F, and Type A, respectively.

-Though the capacities for Type F and Type A deck are lower than Type B deck, at the time that these metal deck profiles were developed, the main objective was to maximize the width of the top flange to provide the maximum amount of support for the roofing insulation that would be installed on top of it.
-As roofing materials improved, the width of the top flange was reduced, increasing the efficiency of the section from Type A to Type F deck, and finally from Type F to Type B deck.
+Though the capacities for Type F and Type A decks are lower than those for Type B decks, the main objective when these metal deck profiles were developed was to maximize the width of the top flange to provide the maximum amount of support for the roofing insulation that would be installed on top of it.
+As roofing materials improved, the width of the top flange was reduced, increasing the efficiency of the section from Type A to Type F deck and finally from Type F to Type B deck.

-The reason that Type B roof deck has a higher load capacity than Type F and Type A may not be immediately apparent, but consider the fact that at mid-span, the top flange of the metal deck is in compression.
-When thin metals like 22 gauge or 20 gauge (.0295” and .0358” thick, respectively) are compressed, it is difficult to predict how and when they will buckle.
+Type B roof deck has a higher load capacity than Type F and Type A; at mid-span, the top flange of the metal deck is in compression.
+When thin metals like 22 gauge or 20 gauge (.0295” and .0358” thick) are compressed, it is difficult to predict how and when they will buckle.
 However, it is known that bending thin metals strengthens it significantly.
 While the moment of inertia of the bends can be reliably calculated, the moment of inertia of the compression flanges is more complex.
 The material closest to the bends will resist buckling better than the flat material further away from the bends.
-Since Type B roof deck has the smallest top flange (3.5” versus 4.25” for F deck and 5” for A deck), more of the top flange is effective in resisting the compressive forces that result from bending.
+Type B roof deck has the smallest top flange (3.5” versus 4.25” for F deck and 5” for A deck), and more of the top flange is effective in resisting the compressive forces that result from bending.

 Supports are often spaced at 5’ to 6’ on center for 22GA Type B metal roof deck.
 Therefore, D-MAC stocks sheets that are multiples of these metal roof decking dimensions, and we can cut them to any length.
-When using B deck to cover skylights, be sure to note the maximum unshored spans for one (1) span.
-As shown in the Maximum Construction Span table on this page, the maximum span for one span is 5 inches shorter than the maximum allowed when two or more spans are covered by each deck sheet.
-For additional questions about Type B metal decks, contact D-MAC Industries.
+B Deck is also known as wide rib roof deck, and when using B deck to cover skylights, note the maximum unshored spans for one (1) span.
+As shown in the Maximum Construction Span table on this page, the maximum span for one span is 5 inches shorter than the maximum allowed when each deck sheet covers two or more spans.
+For additional questions about Type B metal decks or wide rib roof decks, contact D-MAC Industries.

 "*" indicates required fields